faraz9993/All_EIC_DevOps_Training/Day_15_Task.md

-### Day:15 In this task, I have used Github, docker, Jenkins CI/CD and ansible to deploy a docker container on the target machine.
+### Day:15 In this task, I have used Github, Docker, Jenkins CI/CD and ansible to deploy a docker container on the target machine.

 ### First of all, I created a simple application in Java as App.java which is given below: